Other energy companies reviews

 Sainsbury's Energy customer score

-Sainsbury's Energy customer
+Sainsbury's Energy score breakdown

 Find out how Sainsbury’s Energy compares with other energy companies – see the full results of the best and worst energy companies.